 Students who are interested in pursuing careers in communications can find undergraduate and graduate programs at the University of Pennsylvania in Philadelphia and Cornell University in Ithaca, New York, both of which are Ivy League schools.
-Similar courses of study can be found at the highly competitive Massachusetts Institute of Technology; the programs at James Madison University, in Harrisonburg, Virginia, which also offers two bachelor's degrees.
+Similar courses of study can be found at the highly competitive Massachusetts Institute of Technology in Cambridge, and James Madison University, in Harrisonburg, Virginia, which also offers two bachelor's degrees in the field.
 All of these universities are highly regarded by U.S. News & World Report, based on it's 2017 rankings.

 1. University of Pennsylvania in Philadelphia

-The University of Pennsylvania in Philadelphia tied for eighth place on U.S. News & World Report's list of national universities for 2015.
+The University of Pennsylvania in Philadelphia tied for eighth place on U.S. News & World Report's list of top national universities for 2017.
 The Annenberg School for Communication offers a Bachelor of Arts and Doctor of Philosophy in Communication.
 Courses cover a variety of subjects, including media and politics, global communication and political communication.
 Study abroad opportunities around the world are also available to students.

 2. Massachusetts Institute of Technology in Cambridge

 3. James Madison University in Harrisonburg, VA

-U.S. News & World Report ranked James Madison University tied for the sixth-best regional university in the South for 2015.
-Additionally, the university made Kiplinger's Personal Finance's Top 100 'Best Values in Public Colleges' list in 2014.
+U.S. News & World Report ranked James Madison University in Harrisonburg, Virginia the eighth-best regional university in the South for 2017.
+Additionally, the university made Kiplinger's Personal Finance's Top 100 'Best Values in Public Colleges' list in 2017.
 The School of Communication Studies offers both a Bachelor of Science and Bachelor of Arts in Communication Studies.
 Seven program specialties are available, including conflict analysis and intervention, public relations, health communication and organizational communication.